 Snack supper | $5

 Every Sunday evening during the school year we meet in the Justin together as youth group after Cornerstone Youth Choir Rehearsal.
 The Refuge is exactly what it sounds like — a safe place to come and be yourself with friends and engage God’s presence in a variety of ways.
 It will always consist of a snack supper followed by something different each Sunday of the month.
 Once a month we will have opportunities to serve, to just hang out, to worship, or to experience Scripture in an immersive and creative way.
 If you’re a middle or high schooler, join us for this special time of rest and fun before you have to start a new week of school!

 Youth Retreats offer opportunities for our students to rest, decompress, unplug, unwind and be outside.
 These weekends are low on stress and big on fun, faith, and friendships!
-Revolution Weekend is our biggest annual school-year event.
-Revolution Weekend takes place over MLK weekend.
+Revolution Weekend is our biggest annual retreat and takes place every year over MLK weekend.
 We bring in a band and a speaker who leads us in inspiring worship, and there is a balance of small groups, big games, and lots of time for resting and strengthening our faith and friendships.
 Our other retreats are times of worship, campfires, and fun out at Lyle Lodge, and vary year-to-year.